Close

 The particulars as prescribed under sub-section (3) (m) of Section 134 of the Act read with Rule 8 of the Companies (Accounts) Rules, 2014 are furnished in Annexure-I to the Board's Report.

-In compliance with Section 135 of the Act, the Company has undertaken CSR activities, projects and programs as provided in the CSR Policy of the Company and as per the Annual Action Plan, and excluding activities undertaken in pursuance of its normal course of business.
+Annual Action Plan, excluding activities undertaken in pursuance of its normal course of business.
 In addition to the projects specified as CSR activities under Section 135 of the Act, the Company has also carried out several other sustainability/responsible business initiatives and projects.
-The Company has spent the entire 2% of the net profits earmarked for CSR projects during the year under review.
+The Company has spent the entire 2% of the net profits earmarked for CSR projects during the year under review and Impact Assessment has been carried out for all the projects wherever applicable.
 A report on CSR pursuant to Section 135 of the Act and Rules made thereunder is attached in Annexure-II.

 The Directors state that the applicable Secretarial Standards i.e., SS-1 and SS-2, issued by the Institute of Company Secretaries of India, relating to Meetings of Board of Directors and General Meetings respectively, have been duly complied with.

-The Ethics Committee and the Committee on Prevention of Sexual Harassment (POSH) work closely with the Board Ethics Committee and obtains inputs and feedback for improvement from time to time.
+The constant endeavour of the Company is to create a secure and safe work environment for everyone in the Company.
+Several means to prevent, prohibit and redress concerns are adopted by the Company.
+The Ethics Committee and the Committee on Prevention of Sexual Harassment (POSH) work closely with the Board Ethics Committee and obtain inputs and feedback for improvement from time to time.

 The Company shares best governance practices with its business associates to influence and impact more work communities.
 In an effort to encourage business associates to adopt the Policy for their own enterprises, masterclasses are conducted highlighting the importance of compliance and the consequences of good governance.